 - What are your predicted sales volumes for year 1, 2 and 3?

-The reason for asking these questions is it establish size of brewery and needs.
-It’d give me an idea of floor space was required for production.
+The answers to the these questions establishes brewery size and needs.
+Plus, how much floor space is required for production.
 Floor plans are based off the size of the brewhouse and whether the brewery is a brewpub, production brewery or something else.

 The size of the malt room depends on brewhouse size.
-You will make different styles of beer but if you factor a malt bill for a 5.5% abv beer.
-It’s a good average to work from; some beers will be lower whilst others stronger in alcohol.
+Yes you’ll make different beer styles, but if you factor a malt bill for a 5.5% abv beer.
+It’s a good average to work from; some beers will require a smaller malt bill whilst others will be stronger in alcohol needing more malt.

 You don’t want too much stock in your brewery, as its money tied up doing nothing.
 A good guide is to have enough malt for one month of production.

-Your malt room should be a dedicated space, it needs to be kept dry and you can store you malt mill there too.
-Malt dust gets everywhere and having the mill isolated from the rest of the brewery is recommended.
+Your malt room should be a dedicated space, it needs to be kept dry and your malt mill can be stored there too.
+Malt dust gets everywhere so, having the mill isolated from the rest of the brewery is recommended.

 Cold Room – Brewery Floor Plan Guide